fzingg/todo-tutorial/README.md

 In this chapter we are going to:

 1. create a new rails app
-2. add the `reactive_rails_generator` gem, as well as set of gems used in testing
+2. add the `reactrb-rails-generator` gem, as well as set of gems used in testing
-3. use the `reactive_rails_generator` gem to add everything we need to use react.rb
+3. use the `reactrb-rails-generator` gem to add everything we need to use Reactrb
 4. add a simple Todo model to our app
 5. test our work